sammi-turner/Minimal-DWM-Build/README.md

 ## Change themes and icons with lxappearance

 The default gtk and icon themes are ugly, but they can easily be changed.

-Type 'lxappearance' into dmenu to launch a graphical tool to change your GTK theme and icons.
+Type 'lxappearance' into dmenu to launch a graphical tool to change them.

 ## Keybinds